-If you are familiar with our blog you are probably tired of listening to us say that Costa Rica is the most expensive country in Central America.
-I know, I know, you get it!
-We just want you to be prepared!
-That being said, it is possible to find budget accommodations in Costa Rica.
-You just have to know where to look.
-Which is why we are here to reveal all our deepest darkest budget accommodations in Costa Rica secrets.
+Costa Rica has a reputation for being the most expensive country to travel to in Central America.
+I mean, I’m not going to lie to you, it isn’t cheap here!
+That being said, it is possible to find Costa Rica budget accommodations.
+In fact, we do it almost every weekend!
+You just have to know where to look to find the best Costa Rica deals.
+Which is why we are here to reveal all our deepest darkest secrets about Costa Rica budget accommodations. 😉

 If you are unfamiliar with Airbnb, it is a site that allows people to rent out their home or apartment to travelers.
 Sometimes it is possible to find amazing accommodations at a really good rate.

-Using Airbnb we’ve stayed on a houseboat in downtown Amsterdam, stayed in a beachfront apartment in Miami over New Year’s Eve, and stayed at an amazing place in La Fortuna for $22 a night.
-Every experience we have had has been amazing.
+Using Airbnb we’ve stayed on a houseboat in downtown Amsterdam, stayed in a beachfront apartment in Miami over New Year’s Eve, stayed in a cabin in the woods of Georgia, as well as staying in plenty of amazing places in Costa Rica.
+Almost every experience we have had has been excellent.

-If you are unfamiliar with Couchsurfing, it is a free site that allows you to stay with people for free.
+If you are unfamiliar with Couchsurfing, it is a site that allows you to stay with people for free.
+There are no signup fees, so it is definitely a great option if you are on a really tight budget.
 Sometimes you might get lucky and have a bed but other times you may be sleeping on a couch or may need to bring your own sleeping bag.
 Couchsurfing is kind of a hit or miss, in our opinion.
 Sometimes you will get a great host that will show you around and give you more of an insider’s view of the location.

 Unfortunately, I’m part of many groups for travelers on Facebook and a lot of people have been reporting recently about sexual assaults that have taken place while using Couchsurfing.
 Please, please, please always read reviews before you stay with anyone.
 Also, trust your gut.
 If you meet your Couchsurfing host and you feel uncomfortable, just leave.
 You may have to pay for a hotel for a few nights but your safety is way more important than saving money.